Sunam: Industries and trade

-Sunam has a Grain Market, wholesale cloth market,wholesale utensils market and a Sarafa Bazar(Gold Jeweller's Market) in Town Side area of Sunam.
-Naya bazar and peeran wala Gate is the main bazaar of Sunam.
+Sunam has a Grain Market, wholesale cloth market, wholesale utensils market and a Sarafa Bazar(Gold Jeweller's Market) in Town Side area of Sunam.
+Naya Bazaar and Peeran Wala Gate are the main bazaar of Sunam.

 Education

-Sunam has two colleges, the Guru Nanak Dev Dental College Sunam, and Shaheed Udham Singh Govt College Sunam.
+Sunam has three colleges, the Guru Nanak Dev Dental College Sunam, Shaheed Udham Singh Govt College Sunam and Ajit Nursing Institute Sunam.

 Hindu Sabha High School

-This is one of three oldest public high schools of Sunam.
+This is one of the three oldest public high schools of Sunam.
 Hindu Sabha High School Sunam was started on 19 February 1948.
 Sh.
 Karta Ram Jindal was the headmaster from 1965 till 1992 for almost 30 years, During his tenure school grew from 100 students to 2000 students.
-The school celebrated its silver jubilee in 1973 and Education minister Umrao Singh inaugurated school's biggest assembly hall.
+The school celebrated its silver jubilee in 1973 and Education Minister Umrao Singh inaugurated school's biggest assembly hall.
 This school is a non-profit and semi-government school.
 Later the school was upgraded to Senior Secondary school.
 Also Hindu Sabha College for Women was started for Arts and other subjects.